Transcript: Best Cooking Method

-But that’s on average across 20 vegetables.
-There was one vegetable whose antioxidants get clobbered now matter how you cook it; up to 75% of the antioxidant power gone.
+But that’s on average, across 20 vegetables.
+There was one vegetable whose antioxidants get clobbered, no matter how you cook it; up to 75% of the antioxidant power gone.
 Which is the one vegetable really best to eat raw?
 Artichoke hearts?
-Asparagus, beets, broad beans, broccoli, I hope we don’t have to eat raw brussel sprouts, cauliflower, carrots, celery, eggplant, garlic, greenbeans, leeks, corn on the cob, onions, peas, bell peppers, spinach, swiss chard, or zuccini?
+Asparagus, beets, broad beans, broccoli, I hope we don’t have to eat raw brussels sprouts, cauliflower, carrots, celery, eggplant, garlic, green beans, leeks, corn on the cob, onions, peas, bell peppers, spinach, Swiss chard, or zucchini?
 The most vulnerable vegetable is bell peppers.
-Do try to eat them raw.
+Do try to eat those raw.

-On the other hand there were three vegetables that weren’t affected by cooking at all—you could even boil them and lose no antioxidants.
-Can you guess at least one of them?
-The three were… artichokes, beets, and onions.
+On the other hand, there were three vegetables that weren’t affected by cooking at all.
+You could even boil them, and lose no antioxidants.
+Can you guess at least one of the three?
+The three were artichokes, beets, and onions.
 Boil away.
 Asparagus actually gets honorable mention here.
-Unaffected by all but frying, so you can boil asparagus too.
+Unaffected by all but frying, so you can boil asparagus, too.